konami99/aws-microservice-state-machine/README.md

 ![weather_monitor drawio](https://github.com/konami99/aws-microservice-data-fetcher/assets/166879/43487afb-b5ec-4b2c-84b8-a1ec66d29812)

+Part 1 "data fetcher" can be found [here](https://github.com/konami99/aws-microservice-data-fetcher)

 This repo is the "state machine" part of the weather monitor.
 It is comprised of Step Functions and DynamoDB.
-Step Functions subscribes the weather data event in Event Bridge, and then insert the data into DynamoDB.
+Step Functions subscribes the weather data event from Event Bridge, and then insert the data into DynamoDB.

 ## Step Functions

 This part says Step Functions subscribes the `demo.event` (I haven't got time to update this to a more appropriate name, but it's the weather event) from the default Event Bridge.

+`template.yml`

 <img width="1023" alt="Screen Shot 2023-09-06 at 8 01 00 pm" src="https://github.com/konami99/aws-microservice-state-machine/assets/166879/a227879b-7475-4163-bddd-d26f8ad81837">